arenaoftitans/arena-of-titans-api/README.rst

 Usage
 =====

 Use the ``make`` command to launch task.
-Use ``make help`` to view the list of possible targets and their description.
-Currently, you need the dependencies to be installed system wide for make targets to work.
+Tasks will be launched from the host within the docker container by default.
+Use ``make venvlint`` to run the linter from within a venv instead.
+Use ``make`` to view the list of possible targets and their description.
 Alternatively, you can use:

 - To launch the API in development mode (reload on modification): ``python3 aot/test_main.py``
 - To launch the unit tests with code coverage: ``python3 setup.py test``